 Population trend

 A visual inspection of the data suggests that the trends in the breeding phenology across the study period are non-linear, both for start and peak breeding (Figure 1).
 Therefore, to better describe the observed trends, we conducted a piecewise regression on both start and peak breeding using the R package segmented (Muggeo, 2008).
 This analysis enables the identification of possible breakpoints in a trend, in our case a year (or several years) when a significant change occurs in the temporal trends of the breeding phenology.
-To account for possible imperfect assignment of start and peak dates, we simulated 1000 datasets of breeding start dates over the study period, allowing the date of the start of the breeding to be as early as seven days before the initially assigned first capture night.
-We also simulated 1000 datasets for peak breeding dates, allowing the dates to deviate from the originally assigned date by letting it vary between the previous and the following capture night.
-Using these simulated datasets, we ran 1000 piecewise regressions for both start and peak breeding dates, and calculated 95% confidence intervals (CI) for each model parameter, including p-values testing for the significance of the breakpoint.
+We set the year 1982 as year 0 in the model, to obtain a more intuitive interpretation of the intercept.
+Moreover, we decided to assess the robustness of our analysis to possible imperfect assignment of start and peak dates, as the toad sampling is not done daily.
+To do this, we simulated 1000 datasets of breeding start dates over the study period, allowing the date of the start of the breeding to be as early as seven days before the originally assigned first capture night.
+The process was described by a uniform distribution, where each date between 0 and 7 days earlier than the assigned date had the same probability of being chosen.
+We also simulated 1000 datasets for peak breeding dates, allowing the dates to deviate from the originally assigned date by letting it vary between the previous and the following capture night, again with the dates being picked from an uniform distribution.
+Using these simulated datasets, we ran 1000 piecewise regressions for both start and peak breeding dates, and calculated the 2.5th and the 97.5th percentiles of the values of each model parameter, including p-values testing for the significance of the breakpoint.

 Moreover, to check how the standard deviation (SD) of the start or the peak breeding dates changes over time, we calculated for both start and peak breeding the SD of the residuals of each of the 1000 piecewise regressions, using a rolling window approach (with a 10-year window) with the function rollapply of the package zoo (Zeileis & Grothendieck, 2005).